Nassau County Wrongful Death Lawyers

 What may be recovered in a wrongful death lawsuit?

 There are two separate wrongful death damages that may be awarded.
 One is wrongful death pecuniary loss.
-This is the loss of money that the person would have earned for the estate, for his/her spouse or children, and sometimes for a parent when a child contributes to the family.
+This is the loss of money for his/her spouse or children, and sometimes for a parent when a child contributes to the family.
 The second is loss of consortium, which is losing the companionship of a spouse or a child.

-Who may file a wrongful death claim in Nassau County?
+Who may file a wrongful death claim in Long Island?

 Unlike many other states which allow immediate family members to file a wrongful death claim, New York places the responsibility for filing a wrongful death claim solely on the personal representative of the deceased person’s estate.
 This person may be appointed in the deceased person’s estate plan or appointed by the court during the probate process.
 While the personal representative must file a claim, damages can be awarded to immediate family members, who include surviving spouses, children or the deceased's parents if no spouse, children or grandchildren are present.